Child Sexual Offence Evidence Program

 What have we achieved so far?

-The Child Sexual Offence Evidence Program is delivered at Newcastle and Sydney District Courts and Central Metropolitan, South West Metropolitan and Hunter Child Abuse Unit sites.
+The CSOEP operates at Newcastle District Court and Sydney Downing Centre District Courts.
+It also operates at Central Metropolitan, South West Metropolitan and Hunter Child Abuse Units – Joint Child Protection Response Program sites.

 What is next?